Best Golf Drivers For Beginners 2024

 We take a closer look at some of the best golf drivers for beginners that offer all-round performance and value

-Ideally, a beginner golfer needs as much help as possible when it comes to hitting the ball off the tee, with one of the most forgiving drivers a good starting point for when you need to make a selection.
-The golf driver is probably one of the most fun clubs in the bag to use, but it is also one of the most difficult to master consistently.
-If you've borrowed a friend's or rented one at the driving range you'll know how much fun they are to hit when it goes right, but how frustrating it can be to strike well.
+It's easy to choose the wrong option so there are some things the new golfer needs to be aware when buying a new driver.
+As a general rule, a beginner golfer needs as much help as possible when it comes to hitting the ball off the tee, so finding one of the most forgiving drivers is a good starting point.
+While the golf driver is arguably the most fun club in the bag to use, it is also one of the most difficult to master consistently.
+If you've borrowed a buddies, or rented one at the driving range, you'll know how satisfying a feeling it is when it goes right, but you will also have experienced how frustrating it can be to do that consistently.

-This is just one of the many reasons that a beginner may need a driver that is best suited to them, specifically models that help them get the ball in the air easier, further, and straighter.
-This leads us to this guide in which we have tested a lot of models out there and collated the top models for beginners.
-We also recommend taking a look at our guides on the best high handicap drivers and the best golf drivers for distance.
+A new golfer does not have the same requirements as a low handicap player or professional, so having the same equipment makes no sense.
+New golfers need a driver that is suited to their specific needs, which is usually something to help them get the ball in the air easier, further, and straighter.
+This leads us to the following guide, with every model tried and tested!
+What's more, we would also recommend taking a look at our guides on the best high handicap drivers and the best golf drivers for distance.

 WATCH: We run through the performance of the best drivers in 2024